Exploring light-induced phases of 2D materials in a modulated 1D quasicrystal

 We experimentally measure the effects of strong polarized driving by observing the expansion of a quantum gas in a doubly-driven 1D quasiperiodic optical lattice.
 The results reveal an intricate tessellated metal-insulator quantum phase diagram controlled by the relative strengths and phases of the two driving fields, which can be understood from the 2D perspective as a result of competition between drive-induced dynamic localization \cite{Lignier_DL_PhysRevLett.99.220403, Shimasaki_PhysRevLett.133.083405} along different dimensions \cite{Shimasaki_PhysRevLett.133.083405, Bai_PhysRevB.111.115163}, leading to coherent switching of directional localization by light.
-The polarization of the driving field in the higher-dimensional space plays a crucial and nontrivial role: for example, we observe that an elliptically polarized field creates multifractal wavefunctions and anomalous expansion which is enhanced rather than suppressed by the quasiperiodic potential, whereas a linearly polarized field of the same intensity does not.
-Such multifractal quantum states have recently attracted intense interest~\cite{Liu_LSP_10.21468/SciPostPhys.12.1.027,Wang_Raman-Critical_PhysRevLett.125.073204, Gonifmmode_CP_theory_PhysRevLett.131.186303, Gonifmmode_QP_ergodicity_PhysRevB.108.104201, zhou2025fundamentallocalizationphasesquasiperiodic, Bai_PhysRevB.111.115163,shimasaki2022anomalous, XIAO_Critical_MomentumLattice_20212175, Li_modifiedAAH_exp_2023, huang2025exactquantumcriticalstates}; here we show that they can arise simply and without any fine tuning, under a range of amplitudes of elliptically polarized illumination.
+The polarization of the driving field in the higher-dimensional space plays a crucial and nontrivial role: for example, we observe that an elliptically polarized field \rr{produces anomalous transport attributable to eigenstate multifractality, whereas a linearly polarized field of the same intensity does not.
+This anomalous transport is counter-intuitively enhanced rather than suppressed by the quasiperiodic potential}.
+While \rr{non-interacting} multifractal quantum states have recently attracted intense theoretical interest ~\cite{Liu_LSP_10.21468/SciPostPhys.12.1.027,Wang_Raman-Critical_PhysRevLett.125.073204, Gonifmmode_CP_theory_PhysRevLett.131.186303, Gonifmmode_QP_ergodicity_PhysRevB.108.104201, zhou2025fundamentallocalizationphasesquasiperiodic, Bai_PhysRevB.111.115163,shimasaki2022anomalous, XIAO_Critical_MomentumLattice_20212175, Li_modifiedAAH_exp_2023, huang2025exactquantumcriticalstates, Gonçalves_2024NatPhys}, \yb{experimental observations have been limited to date by the need for fine-tuned Hamiltonians~\cite{Wang_Raman-Critical_PhysRevLett.125.073204, huang2025exactquantumcriticalstates, XIAO_Critical_MomentumLattice_20212175}.
+The prospect of Floquet-engineering multifractal phases has been discussed and debated for decades~\cite{Ketzmerick_Kruse_Geisel_1999_Lanzcos, Borgonovi_Shepelyansky_1995_KHM, Prosen_dimer_PhysRevLett.87.066601, Roy_MFwithoutFineTune_10.21468/SciPostPhys.4.5.025, Gonifmmode_QP_ergodicity_PhysRevB.108.104201, Bai_PhysRevB.111.115163, shimasaki2022anomalous}.
+Our results constitute experimental evidence that multifractality can arise simply and without any fine tuning, under a range of amplitudes of elliptically polarized illumination. }